 Ovarian cyst issues are not the most positive topic to talk about.
 However, as women, this is something we need to be talking about.

-Over the weekend I travelled to my hometown to support my Mom while she underwent hysterectomy surgery.
+Over the weekend I traveled to my hometown to support my Mom while she underwent hysterectomy surgery.
 Her surgery was due to multiple painful complex cysts on her uterus.
 The surgery went well and she is at home healing for the next 6 weeks!

 Her surgery came just 6 months after my own unilateral salpingo-oophorectomy (a.k.a. removal of one fallopian tube and ovary) as a result of an ovarian cyst.
 Since then I’ve learned that this is a very common affliction many women deal with at some point in their life.